ugoproto/ugo_r_doc/docs/An Introduction to R.md

 - `as.character()`.
 -  and many more.

-## 3, Objects, their modes and attributes
+## 3, Objects, their Modes and Attributes

 **Object type**